lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 The example above considers maximization of a single parameter, which is a relatively simple problem.
 When we extend this to a multi-parameter model – for example, the extended Mk model will all rates different (ARD) – maximizing the likelihood becomes much more difficult.
 R packages solve this problem by using sophisticated algorithms and applying them multiple times to make sure that the value found is actually a maximum.

+## Using Bayesian MCMC to estimate parameters of the Mk model

 We can also analyze this model using a Bayesian MCMC framework.
 We can modify the standard approach to Bayesian MCMC (see chapter 2):

 1. Sample a starting parameter value, $q$, from its prior distributions.
 For this example, we can set our prior distribution as uniform between 0 and 1.
 (Note that one can also treat probabilities of states at the root as a parameter to be estimated from the data).